Join us for an adventure in flavor!

 I understand making it is an extra step, but you can make a large batch and freeze it.
 In a pinch, you can buy it from the Latin aisle in your grocery store.
 You can altogether skip it, but your Bistec might miss that Latin punch.
 It can still turn up good if you increase the garlic and add chopped cilantro and onions to the marinade.

-• Vinegar – Any vinegar is fine, we are using white vinegar.
+- Vinegar – Any vinegar is fine, I am using white vinegar.

 How to Make Bistec Encebellado

-1. Marinate: Start by marinating the steak, the longer the better.
-We encourage you to marinate it at least 4-5 hours, or in the morning if you are cooking this for dinner.
-Some people prefer to use whole steaks, but we cut it into strips before marinating.
+1. Marinate: I like to start by marinating the steak, and the longer it sits, the better.
+I recommend marinating it for at least 4-5 hours, or even from the morning if I’m planning to cook it for dinner.
+Some folks use whole steaks, but I usually cut them into strips before marinating to really let the flavors soak in.

-Just mix olive oil, vinegar, adobo, sazon, oregano, cumin, pepper, garlic and sofrito.
-Marinate your beef in this mixture in the refrigerator.
+I just mix together some olive oil, vinegar, adobo, sazon, oregano, cumin, pepper, garlic, and sofrito.
+Then, I put the beef in this mixture and let it marinate in the refrigerator.
+It’s a simple step that makes a big difference in the flavor.

-2. Sear: When ready to cook, give the steak a quick sear on both sides to give it a nice brown color.
+2. Sear: When it’s time to cook, I give the steak a quick sear on both sides to get a nice brown color.
+This adds a delicious crust to the meat and locks in all those marinated flavors.

-3. Simmer: Add the rest of the marinade, along with some water and start cooking, covered.
-After five minutes, stir in some more sofrito along with tomato sauce and cook covered till it’s melt in your mouth tender.
+3. Simmer: After searing the steak, I add the rest of the marinade to the pan along with a bit of water and start cooking it, covered.
+After about five minutes, I stir in some more sofrito and some tomato sauce, then keep cooking it covered until the steak is melt-in-your-mouth tender.
 Easy?

 4. Oh… Don’t forget the onions :).
 You can just add sliced or rings of onions over the steak in the last few minutes of cook time.